 Tuition Payments of In-State Tuition

-- All GRAs and GAs have their in-state tuition paid by their employing units or other appropriate program or college units.
+- GRAs and GAs may receive tuition waivers but typically have their in-state tuition paid by their employing units or other appropriate program or college units.

 Out of State Tuition